1. Medical Expertise Optional

 4. You’ll Need Some Patience:

-Strap in—you’ll need to wait up to nine months before you can evaluate the success of your surgery.
-The “seedlings”, or transplanted hair, can take up to nine months to appear.
+Strap in—you’ll need to wait upwards of nine months before you can evaluate the success of your surgery.
+The “seedlings”, or transplanted hair, can take nearly a year to appear.
 The results are far from immediate, and the discomfort can be significant.

 While Scalp MicroPigmentation cannot add the three dimensional texture of a transplant surgery—the immediate results, complete illusion, and the non-invasive, non-scarring nature of SMP make it a superior choice.